dosbox-staging/dosbox-staging/website/docs/getting-started/beneath-a-steel-sky.md

 legal notice we don't really care about. `INSTALL.EXE` is what we're after, so let's run that!

 We're greeted by a pretty standard looking installer.
-Either press a any key or wait a few seconds to progress to the second screen where you need to select where the game will be installed:
+Either press any key or wait a few seconds to progress to the second screen where you need to select where the game will be installed: